google-deepmind/concordia/examples/project_editor/README.md

 1. Select **Alice**.
 Edit `custom_instructions` or `goal`.
 Text supports quotes, line feeds, Unicode, angle brackets, ampersands, and empty strings.
+   Then select **Bob** and edit `goal`.
+His standard basic prefab adds `SituationPerception`, `SelfPerception`, and `PersonBySituation` components;
+   Alice’s minimal prefab does not.
+After Run, compare their component cards in the Runtime inspector.
+A real model would generate Bob’s intermediate reasoning; the bundled stub only demonstrates the editor workflow.
 2. Select **Conversation** (the GM).
 Change `acting_order` to `random` or `game_master_choice`, or change `can_terminate_simulation`.
 These are the real dialogic prefab parameters, not a scripted outcome.